-The Eco Councillors have made some boxes for their classrooms for recycling board pens and glue sticks.
-Billions of pens and glue sticks go to landfill each year and, as they are made mainly of plastic, they will not biodegrade.
+Our team of School Eco-Councillors made boxes for their classrooms for collecting board pens and glue sticks to recycle.
+Billions of these items go to landfill each year and, as they are made mainly of plastic, they will not biodegrade.

 Recycling tricky items

-Eco Council have set up a tricky items recycling point near the Jockey's car park for items that can't usually be recycled at home.
+The Eco-Council have set up a recycling point for tricky items near the Jockey's car park for objects that can't easily be recycled at home such as crisp packets and cat food pouches.
 Accepted items are listed on the boxes themselves.
-Items which can normally be recycled at home, such as plastic bottles and cardboard are NOT ACCEPTED in these boxes.
+Items which can normally be recycled at home, such as plastic bottles and cardboard, are not accepted in these boxes.

-Keep an eye out for our very own apple juice which will be on sale soon!
-Each Autumn, volunteers take part in Apple picking to make apple juice that can be purchased through the School.
+Every Autumn, volunteers from across the School community take part in apple picking to make juice that can be purchased throughout the School.
 In 2020 the team diversified into plum jam as well.
-Money raised will go towards environmental projects.
+Any money raised will go towards environmental projects.

-Starting on Monday 16th November, the school is taking part in Switch-off Fortnight, during which time the children will learn about the importance of saving energy.
-Our Eco Councillors will become Energy Champions and assess how energy-efficient each class is.
-The winning class will receive the Eco Trophy as well as our energy mascot, Busta!
-See if you can save more energy at home too!
+During November, the School takes part in Switch-Off Fortnight, during which time the children learn about the importance of saving energy.
+Our Eco-Councillors are Energy Champions and are able to assess how energy efficient each class is.

-Save your crisp packets.
+Please save your crisp packets!
 You would be surprised by how many things can be made from them.
-We would love it if you could wash any crisp packets you have and send them into school with your child.
-We are collecting them in order to send them to an organisation in Somerset who use them to make survival blankets for homeless people.
+We would love it if you could wash any empty crisp packets you have and send them into school with your child.
+We collect them to send to an organisation in Somerset who use them to make survival blankets for the homeless.